A Fundamental Test for Galaxy Formation Models: Matching the Lyman-$\alpha$ Absorption Profiles of Galactic Halos over Three Decades in Distance: Discussion

-We point out that the temperature profiles in Nyx and Illustris differ from each other to a much larger extent than the corresponding baryon overdensity profiles.
+We also point out that the temperature profiles in Nyx and Illustris differ from each other to a much larger extent than the corresponding baryon overdensity profiles.
 This justifies our approximation of modifying only the temperature of the CGM, and not its density, to mimic the effects of feedback within the semi-analytic technique explained in \S~\ref{sec:paint}.

 We repeat the same analysis shown in Figure \ref{fig:profiles_qso} also for the LBG/DLA-hosting halos extracted from Nyx and Illustris, this time randomly drawing 100 halos from both samples \footnote{Unlike the QSO-host sample, the LBG/DLA-hosts sample of Illustris contains more than 100 halos (see also Footnote \ref{foot:size_samples}).}.
 We show the results with analogous plots in Figure \ref{fig:profiles_lbg}, which has the same structure and color coding as Figure \ref{fig:profiles_qso}.
 The behavior of the two simulations is qualitatively the same as in the case of the QSO-hosting halos.
 Both Nyx and Illustris exhibit colder and less dense radial profiles with respect to what we found for the QSOs, but the relative differences in temperature and hydrogen density at the same virial radii are very similar.
 Similarly, the deviation from the predictions of the temperature-density relationship of the IGM occurs at comparable radial distances.
 Therefore, we can once again argue that the differences between the temperature in the two simulations out to $\sim 3\, r_{\rm vir}$ is mainly driven by feedback mechanisms.
+In particular, we think that also in this case the main driver of the observed differences is the radio-mode AGN feedback prescription of Illustris, consistently with the findings of previous works \citep{Genel_2014, Haider_2016}.
+Nevertheless, the most reliable way to disentangle the effect of quasar-mode and radio-mode AGN feedback would be repeating our analysis on simulations implementing only one of the two processes.
+Furthermore, it would also be relevant to assess the roles of stellar and AGN feedback mechanisms separately, by running a suite of hydrodynamic simulations.
+We plan to perform such a study in the near future.

 We now discuss the mean \lya flux contrast profiles shown in \S~\ref{sec:qso} and \S~\ref{sec:dla} in the context of these different temperature profiles.
 Within the virial radius, Nyx is hotter and denser than Illustris.
 A higher temperature would yield a lower $\langle \delta_F\rangle$ (i.e. less \lya absorption) whereas a higher density would tend to increase $\langle \delta_F\rangle$ (more \lya absorption).
 The fact that the two simulations give similar predictions for $\langle \delta_F \rangle$ implies that these two effects roughly cancel out.
 Outside the virial radius, Illustris yields higher temperatures, thus collisional ionization increases the ionization rate of hydrogen.
 Hence, Nyx always predicts a larger $\langle \delta_F\rangle$ (more \lya absorption) than Illustris in this regime.